sunpy/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Further Reading
 ===============

-For more details on how to register new coalignment methods, refer to :doc:`adding_a_coalignment_method`.
+For more details on how to register new coalignment methods, refer to :ref:`this <sunkit-image-how-to-guide-add-a-new-coalignment-method>`.